 As undesirable as it may sound, this coffee when tasted by experts is said to be of a really smooth flavor.
 The process goes something like this: the coffee is fed to and digested by the elephants, the excreta is thoroughly processed to form the smoothest form of coffee.
 If you can digest the process and be okay with it, the coffee can be something to talk about once you’re back from your Thailand holiday.

 From most of our international holidays, the one thing we all get back is sweet treats.
 This one sounds risky and dare-devilish, but is quite the contrary.

 Coming from a beautiful and picturesque country like Scandinavia, people back home would expect you to get souvenirs that would be just as beautiful.
 These Troll Dolls beg to differ.
-Scandinavian folklore is rich because of their tales of Vikings, of the naughty doings of Loki, the celestial paradise of Valahalla, and also of the rascals called the trolls.
-With beady little eyes, large bumpy noses and a unpolished face, these trolls are also something you can get back from your visits to Scandinavia.
+Scandinavian folklore is rich because of their tales of Vikings, of the naughty doings of Loki, the celestial paradise of Valhalla, and also of the rascals called the trolls.
+With beady little eyes, large bumpy noses, and an unpolished face, these trolls are also something you can get back from your visits to Scandinavia.

-Gifts of the deep seas, this is probably one of the most bizarre things you’ll read today.
+Gifts of the deep seas are probably one of the most bizarre things you’ll read today.
 Pumped from 3000 feet below the ocean’s surface, the desalinated Mahalo water is very popular in Japan!
-It is said to be rich in minerals and and is free of pesky pollutants, with its major selling point being naturally clean water, unlike the packaged substitutes available all over.
+It is said to be rich in minerals and is free of pesky pollutants, with its major selling point being naturally clean water, unlike the packaged substitutes available all over.

 10. Scorpion Chocolates, Thailand: